-(1) Total Annual Fund Operating Expenses do not correlate to the "Ratio of expenses to average net assets" either "Before fees waived by the Adviser" or "After fees waived by the Adviser" provided in the Financial Highlights because the Financial Highlights reflect the operating expenses of the Fund and do not include 0.23% that is attributed to acquired fund fees and expenses.
+(2) Acquired fund fees and expenses reflect the Fund's pro rata share of the fees and expenses incurred by investing in other investment companies.
+Total Annual Fund Operating Expenses do not correlate to the "Ratio of expenses to average net assets" either "Before fees waived/recouped by the Adviser" or "After fees waived/recouped by the Adviser" provided in the Financial Highlights because the Financial Highlights reflect the operating expenses of the Predecessor Fund and do not include 0.32% that is attributed to acquired fund fees and expenses.